 BRAMS (Belgian RAdio Meteor Stations) is a network of radio receiving stations using forward scattering techniques to study the meteoroid population.
-The project is coordinated by the Belgian Institute for Space Aeronomy (BISA), in the frame of the Solar-terrestrial Centre of Excellence (STCE).
-It is also a very fruitful collaboration between professionals and amateurs since most stations are hosted either by Belgian radioamateurs, groups of amateur astronomers or astronomical public observatories.
+The project is coordinated by the Royal Belgian Institute for Space Aeronomy (BISA), in the frame of the Solar-terrestrial Centre of Excellence (STCE).
+It is also a very fruitful collaboration between professionals and amateurs since most stations are hosted either by Belgian radioamateurs, groups of amateur astronomers, astronomical public observatories, schools or universities.
 A dedicated beacon was installed in September 2010 in Dourbes (South of Belgium) at the Centre de Géophysique du Globe (which belongs to the Royal Meteorological Institute of Belgium (RMI) and acts as the transmitter.
-It emits a cw circularly polarized signal at a frequency of 49.97 MHz with a constant power of 150W.
+It emits a CW (no modulation) circularly polarized signal towards zenith at a frequency of 49.97 MHz with a power of approximately 130W.

 If you are interested in joining our effort, you can host a station and present radio-observations of meteors to your visitors.
 If you have any question, please contact us.

 One of our receiving stations is located in the radioastronomical site of Humain which belongs to the Royal Observatory of Belgium (ROB).
 This station has interferometric capabilities using the 5-antenna design described in Jones & Jones, Radio Science, 33, 55-65, 1998.